ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 "One second," said the driver around the cigarette, and then quickly closed the passenger door and stepped on the gas, the two-stroke engine whining.

-Just before the truck turned around the corner, Brent thought to look for a license plate.
-There wasn't one.
+Brent took a few quick steps, waving at the truck.
+He looked for a license plate but there wasn't one.

-He heard the quiet rush of an approaching train overhead.
+The truck turned around the corner at the end of the block.
+Brent heard the quiet rush of an approaching train overhead.